Why an Electric Power Surge Can Cause Problems

-- Even though there is a 30 amp 240 volt circuit for the trailer power there may be a great deal of the electrical loads at the trailer that are placed on one 120 volt lines that are creating an unbalanced load.
+- As described in this question, even though there is a 30 amp 240 volt circuit for the trailer power there may be a great deal of the electrical loads at the trailer that are placed on one 120 volt lines that are creating an unbalanced load.

 - This can cause a surge to take place on that side of the circuit.
 In a case like this, if it is possible, it would be best to have some of the electrical devices in the trailer plugged into a different outlet that would be fed from the 120 volt line that is not loaded as much.

 - This is best revealed when an electrician takes electrical load measurements using a clamp on amperage meter to determine if the load is balanced or not.